Timeroot/DVFS_PACE2022/README.md

 as PACE 2022, and outputs a minimal directed feedback vertex set as a list of vertex IDs.

 If you want to use it as a library in your program, you should build a `Graph` and then call `ExactSolver.solve(g)`.

+# License

+DVFS is released under the MIT License, see LICENSE.txt.
+However, be aware that the necessary components SCIP and JNA are released under different licenses.
+SCIP is (as of the time of this writing) only available under the ZIB license, and JNA is available under the Apache-2.0 or LGPL-2.1 licenses.